Shelby Mustang: 2019 Shelby GT350

 The GT350 was updated for the 2019 model year.
 The update includes new suspension, aerodynamics, and bespoke Michelin summer tires.
 The updated rear wing has an optional Gurney flap, helping downforce without adding too much drag.
 The other aerodynamics update is out front.
 The GT350 now gets the grille from the GT350R, which has fewer openings, creating less front-end drag.
 The GT350 also moved to the 5.2L engine block, cylinder head, and valve train from the GT500 to reduce overall costs.

 In order to improve corner grip and braking, Ford commissioned a custom set of Michelin Pilot Sport Cup 2 tires that have a model-specific tread pattern and compound.
 The tires are 295/35R19 front section and 305/35R19 rear section, the same as the previous model.
 The springs and shocks have been revised — 10 percent softer in the rear and 10 percent firmer in the front.
 The tuning for the Magneride system, ABS, and electronic power steering system have also been revised.
 The GT350R also receives the high-tail steering knuckle from the 2020 GT500 as well as a new steering rack.

 The 2019 GT350 also gets updated in the interior and exterior.
 Power adjustable seats with faux-suede inserts are available, along with faux suede inserts on the doors.
 An optional 12-speaker Bang & Olufsen Play sound system is also available as the Tech Packages, which also includes puddle lamps, blind-spot monitoring, and cross-traffic alert The GT350 now comes standard with the 8-inch SYNC 3 touchscreen infotainment and dual-zone climate control.
 The new colors were also introduced: Velocity Blue and Ford Performance Blue.
 An exposed carbon fiber dashboard is an available option.
 The 2019 GT350 went on sale in early 2019.

 2020 Shelby GT350

 The GT350 only had minor updates for the 2020 model year.
 These upgrades include updated suspension tuning and new colors (Grabber Lime, Twister Orange (replacing Orange Fury), Iconic Silver, Rapid Red (replacing Ruby Red)).
-The 2020 also introduced a new option, the Heritage Edition Package celebrating 55 years of track focused Mustang Fastbacks, which includes Wimbledon White paint with Guardsman Blue Over-the-Top racing stripes, unique Guardsman Blue sides stripes not available on other GT350s.
+The 2020 also introduced a new option, the Heritage Edition Package celebrating 55 years of track focused Mustang Fastbacks, which includes Wimbledon White paint with unique Guardsman Blue Over-the-Top racing stripes, not available on other GT350s.

 2020 Shelby GT350SE

-To commemorate 55 years since the first Shelby Mustang, Shelby American created Carroll Shelby Signature Edition versions of the 2015-2020 Shelby GT350 and Shelby GT350R.
+To commemorate 55 years since the first Shelby Mustang, Shelby American created Carroll Shelby Signature Edition versions of the 2015–2020 Shelby GT350 and Shelby GT350R.